Corporate Finance, Mergers and Acquisitions, Corporate Investment, Corporate Governance, Behavioral Finance, Emerging Markets

 – Presentations: Midwest Finance Association Meetings 2017, FMA 2015

 This paper examines how the effect of uncertainty on capital investment varies between focused firms and conglomerate segments.
 One of the advantages of conglomeration is that segments have access to the conglomerate’s internal capital market and are thus less likely to be financially constrained.
-Consistent with the idea that uncertainty exacerbates financial frictions, I find that industry uncertainty has a negative effect on the investment of focused firms, but has no statistically significant effect on the investment of conglomerate segments.
-An average conglomerate firm is likely to redeploy investment capital from low uncertainty segments to high uncertainty segments and its investment seems to be more profitable when uncertainty is high.
+Consistent with the idea that uncertainty exacerbates financial frictions, I find that industry-level uncertainty has a negative effect on the investment of focused firms but has no statistically significant effect on the investment of conglomerate segments.
+An average conglomerate firm transfers resources from low-uncertainty segments to high-uncertainty segments.
+The excess value of conglomerate firms relative to focused firms is increasing in uncertainty, especially when the firms are subject to financial frictions.
 Overall, this study highlights that corporate diversification may improve the efficiency of capital investment decisions under uncertainty.

 Audit Committees, Corporate Governance, and Shareholder Wealth: Evidence from Korea (with Yoon K. Choi and Seung Hun Han)